Why the Contract is Important

 This scenario has never happened to me.
 I’m really easy going, and I don’t get offended very easily.
 This clause is only to protect me from extreme cases of harassment.

 Right of Withdrawl

 This clause gives me the right to cancel this contract if something happens like: you change your wedding date and I’m not available, you refuse to pay, or you drop off the face of the earth and I’m unable to contact you after trying for months in every way possible.

 If there ever was any kind of dispute about this contract, we would take it to a mediator, instead of having to go through the whole court system.
 It’s easier, less expensive, and faster for everyone.

 Hopefully that explains everything and all your questions are answered.
 I know it’s a lot of information, but it’s important to me to be transparent and let you know I have all of us covered.
 Your peace of mind is important to me!
 If you ever have any questions, just let me know!

 I’m so excited for us to get started- and I can’t wait to photograph your wedding day!

-Lume Photography is a fine art elopement and wedding photographer based in Michigan, travelling worldwide.
+Lume Photography is a fine art elopement and wedding photographer based in Michigan, traveling worldwide.
 Behind the camera you’ll find me (Andrea)- a girl who loves animals, the wilderness, and love stories.
 I believe in magic, soulmates, and the hidden forces of energy that connect everything and everyone in the universe.
 My favorite places are the woods, the mountains, and the ocean.
-My passion is documenting the moments, emotions and connection between two souls in love, in wild places.
+My passion is documenting the moments, emotions, and connection between two souls in love, in wild places.
 I travel to Arizona, Colorado, California, Scotland, and beyond to photograph wild elopements and small destination weddings.